 There are more than 20 completed studies

-the cellular uptake of zinc and can be used with zinc to
+cellular uptake of zinc and can be used with zinc to increase the

 Curcumin has been demonstrated (Ref

-their release such as tumor necrosis factor-alpha (TNF-alpha),
+release such as tumor necrosis factor-alpha (TNF-alpha), IL-1, IL-8

 8. Vitamin C - Anti-inflammatory

-used in high doses to great effect by COVID-19 early treatment
+in high doses to great effect by COVID-19 early treatment doctors.

-nutrients that protect against immune deficiencies and which
+that protect against immune deficiencies and which supports the

-supports the prevention and recovery from the common cold and
+prevention and recovery from the common cold and upper-respiratory

 Do take note that the vitamin C dosages given in the hospitals

-C supplements.
-Therefore, when you come across studies on
+supplements.
+Therefore, when you come across studies on vitamin C,

-vitamin C, you need to differentiate those that are given
+you need to differentiate those that are given intravenously vs oral

 Vitamin C and COVID-19